ministryofjustice/moj-frontend/docs/components/notification-badge.md

 - ‘Alerts’ to give flexibility for a range of medium to high-importance items (but not in HMPPS)

 <div class="govuk-inset-text">
-    <a href="content-standards/style-guide/#alerts-(dps-only)">‘Alerts’ has a specific meaning in DPS</a> and HMPPS.
+    <a href="content-standards/style-guide/#alerts-(dps-only)">‘Alert’ has a specific meaning in DPS</a> and HMPPS.
 Only use this title in HMPPS if you're referring to alerts produced by NOMIS, DPS or NDelius.
 </div>

-In this example, all notifications are linked to from the [primary navigation](/components/primary-navigation/).
+In this example, the use can view notifications from the [primary navigation](/components/primary-navigation/).

 <p><img src="{{ 'assets/images/notification-badge-example-link-text-content.png' | rev | url }}" alt="xxx"></p>